brian-carroll/elm_c_wasm/NOTES.md

         - When to fall back to it?
         - Too many minor GCs in a row
         - Not very much garbage lying around
+- Dumb algorithm
+    - Do a minor GC every N updates
+    - Do a major GC every M updates
+    - Grow whenever we need more memory
+    - Total heap size will balance out at some multiple of what's needed per update
+    - How/when to shrink?
+        - Keep track of spare room over last X cycles (X>M)
+        - If spare room > 2 pages then reduce